Responding to the challenge of protecting our soils

 These practices are good for a farmer’s bottom line.
 Healthier soil is more productive, more resilient, and with these practices, over time, farmers can reduce their fertilizer use and fuel costs.

-A study by the Nature Conservancy has shown that Minnesota can sequester 26 million metric tons of carbon dioxide, the equivalent of taking seven coal plants offline annually, by focusing on what are called natural climate solutions: reforestation, protecting and restoring wetlands, and implementing soil health building practices in agriculture.
-They estimate that, in Minnesota, cover cropping alone has the potential to sequester 6 million metric tons of carbon dioxide.
+A study by the Nature Conservancy has shown that Minnesota can sequester 26 million metric tons of CO2, the equivalent of taking seven coal plants offline annually, by focusing on what are called Natural Climate Solutions: reforestation, protecting and restoring wetlands, and implementing soil health building practices in agriculture.
+They estimate that, in Minnesota, cover cropping alone has the potential to sequester 6 million metric tons of CO2.

 Farmers who have been using these practices often tell me, “I didn’t get into this because I was an environmentalist.
 I gave it a try because I heard I could save money.
 But, I’ve been amazed by the differences I’ve seen in my soil.
 And now I can see how farmers can be a part of the climate solution.”